guyaevans/guyevans.github.io/content/posts/2025-04-24_crowdsec_blocklists_mikrotik/index.en.md

 We now need a script to update the blocklist on our Mikrotik and a block rule to use it.

-To create a script we are going to use mikrotik's [scripting language](https://help.mikrotik.com/docs/spaces/ROS/pages/47579229/Scripting).
+To create a script we are going to use Mikrotik's [scripting language](https://help.mikrotik.com/docs/spaces/ROS/pages/47579229/Scripting).

 We can add our script using the following command while making sure to replace ```server_IP``` with the IP address of our mirror bouncer.